Toenail Fungus: causes, symptoms and treatment

 How to Treat Toenail Fungus

 The first line of defense is typically topical medication.
 This can be administered as a cream, gel, or nail polish.
-Your doctor may write you a prescription, though some topical toenail anti-fungal agents can be purchased over the counter.
+We can write you a prescription, but some topical toenail anti-fungal agents can be purchased over the counter.

 Oral antifungal pills may be used for moderate-to-severe or hard-to-treat fungal nail infections.
 These medicines have shown the most success at approximately 75% clinical cure.
-However, oral medicine may cause possible drug interactions, allergy, and/or systemic effects for some patients.
+However, oral medication may cause possible drug interactions, allergies, and/or systemic effects for some patients.

 Nail Removal

-For severe nail infections, your doctor may recommend removing the infected nail during an office visit.
-Performed with a numbing injection, your doctor will loosen the skin around the nail and separate the nail from the skin by using a tool under the nail.
-If only part of the nail is diseased, only the diseased part is removed.
+For severe nail infections, your treatment plan may include removing the infected nail.
+Performed with a numbing injection, this procedure loosens the skin around the nail and separates the nail from the skin.
+If only part of the nail is diseased, we’ll only remove the diseased part.

-The new advent of a fungal nail laser has changed the treatment options.
+The new advent of fungal nail laser treatment has changed the landscape of nail fungus treatment.

-Q-clear™laser treatment effectively resolves underlying fungal infections while preserving delicate surrounding tissue.
-The mid-infrared laser wavelength penetrates the toenail and eliminates the destructive fungus at the root of the infection.
-Clear growth will begin to appear as the revitalized nail grows out.
+Pinpointe laser treatment effectively resolves underlying fungal infections while preserving the delicate surrounding skin.
+The mid-infrared laser wavelength penetrates the affected nail and eliminates the destructive fungus at the root of the infection.
+Clear nail growth will appear over 6 to 12 months as the new nail grows.

-There are reports of cure rates from 77% to 95% in the literature after one treatment with the laser.
-In many cases, patients who did not obtain a cure went on to full resolution with a second treatment.
+Studies report a 80% cure rate after one treatment.
+Patients who weren’t fully cured after the first treatment, experience full resolution with a second treatment.
 We have found that laser therapy is a very safe and effective method of treating onychomycosis.

-In addition to applying the heat-based laser treatments, our physicians apply nail lacquer for optimal results.
+In addition to applying heat-based laser treatments, our physicians apply nail lacquer for optimal results.

 Other types of nail infections

-Paronychia occurs when the skin around your fingernails and toenails becomes infected.
-This type of infection is usually caused by Bacteria or a type of yeast called Candida, or a combination of the two.
+Paronychia occurs when the skin around your fingernails and/or toenails becomes infected.
+This type of infection is usually caused by bacteria, Candida (yeast), or a combination of the two.

-Acute paronychia comes on quickly and is often the result of damage to the skin (from biting the skin around the nail, hangnails, or other physical trauma.
-Chronic paronychia generally comes on slowly and lasts for weeks and often comes back.
+Acute paronychia comes on quickly and is often the result of damage to the skin (from biting the skin around the nail, hangnails, or other physical trauma).
+Chronic paronychia generally comes on slowly, lasts for weeks, and often comes back.

-Chronic paronychia is more difficult to treat and home treatment isn’t likely to work.
-Your doctor will probably prescribe an antifungal medication and advise you to keep the area dry.
+Blisters or abscesses may need to be lanced and drained by a medical professional to speed healing.
+We may prescribe antibiotics or antifungal medication to resolve the infection.
 In severe cases, you may need surgery to remove part of your nail.

 Green nail syndrome